-They are responsible for representing their organisational area or perspective on the project.
-A project typically will involve many departments within an organisation, and will require multiple perspectives, which will not always see "eye-to-eye" as each area will have competing goals priorities and requirements.
+They are responsible for representing their organizational area or perspective on the project.
+A project typically will serve many departments within an organization, and will require multiple perspectives, which will not always see "eye-to-eye" as each area will have competing goals priorities and requirements.
 It is important to ensure each organisational area is represented, and one person cannot do that alone.

-• We want to ensure that all of the organisation's requirements are brought into the project, not just the end-user requirements, or the senior stakeholders, or the architects, or the sales department or the production department and so on; but all of these different perspectives.
+We want to ensure that all of the organisation's requirements are brought into the project, not just the end-user requirements, or the senior stakeholders, or the architects, or the sales department or the production department and so on; but all of these different perspectives

-We have found that projects must ensure diplomats are identified from each organisational area and represent the views of this area for the project.
+We have found that projects must ensure diplomats are identified from each organisational area and represent the views of this area into the project.

 We have found that the people fulfilling this role may be full-time or part-time.
 To work successfully the Diplomats must have the time to participate in the project.
 Their role is significant and includes not only representing their requirements into the project team and working directly with programmers, but also finding out and representing the diverse views of the people they have been chosen to represent.
-Finally the people in this role must be open to negotiation and be able to understand other department's/area's perspectives and needs.
+Finally the people in this role, must be open to negotiation and seeing other departments/area perspectives and needs.